dhrumilp15/mind-quidditch/README.md

 # neurotech-objclassifier

 To build a mind-controlled quidditch-playing drone, we must first realize that it's _very_ (difficult-difficult-lemon-difficult) hard to determine exactly where a player might want to throw a ball.
-We can assume that players want to pass balls between drones and that first requires us to track and predict balls
+We can assume that players want to pass balls between drones and that first requires us to track and predict balls.

+Heads up!
+I stream developing my projects on [Twitch/dhrumilp15](https://twitch.tv/dhrumilp15)!
+Come visit sometime!

 Classification and tracking has ~95% accuracy.
 The video below is a nice demo of the real-time classification of the ball.